NeoUCF/PresentsAndTemperature/README.md

 On the command prompt, go to the directory which contains the .java files, then run:
 -

+In the servants' initial approach where they had more presents than "Thank you" notes, they likely used the Lock-Free List approach but did not take into account that a logically removed present can still add a present to it as a successor.
+Hence there are presents that are not a part of the chain but never got written a Thank you note.
+Assume we have gifts ordered with tags of 1, 2, 3, 5.
+If a servant removes 3 and another servant adds 4 at the same time.
+It's possible that 1 -> 2 -> 5, but 4 -> 5.
+So, 4 never gets accounted for

 ## Problem 1: The Birthday Presents Party (50 points)

 The Minotaur’s birthday party was a success.
 The Minotaur received a lot of presents from his guests.
 The next day he decided to sort all of his presents and start writing “Thank you” cards.
 Every present had a tag with a unique number that was associated with the guest who gave it.
 Initially all of the presents were thrown into a large bag with no particular order.
 The Minotaur wanted to take the presents from this unordered bag and create a chain of presents hooked to each other with special links (similar to storing elements in a linked-list).
 In this chain (linked-list) all of the presents had to be ordered according to their tag numbers in increasing order.
 The Minotaur asked 4 of his servants to help him with creating the chain of presents and writing the cards to his guests.
 Each servant would do one of three actions in no particular order: